swarajban/npm-cache/README.md

 helps alleviate this problem by caching previously installed dependencies on the build machine.
 `npm-cache` can be a drop-in replacement for any build script that runs `[npm|bower|composer|jspm] install`.

+In order to speed up even more the build process, a --useSymlink option has been added: when first installing the dependencies, it copy them without archiving them, and on a subsequent build, it just create a symbolic link in your project to point to the cached dependencies.
+Doing so, "npm install" actually takes less than 1 sec.

 ## How it Works
 When you run `npm-cache install [npm|bower|jspm|composer|yarn]`, it first looks for `package.json`, `bower.json`, or `composer.json` in the current working directory depending on which dependency manager is requested.